ietf-wg-asdf/SDF/sdf.md

 ### sdfThing

-Things, the items listed in an `sdfThing` group, are the main "atom" of reusable semantics for model construction.
+Things, the items listed in an `sdfThing` group, are one of the "atoms" of reusable semantics for model construction (together with `sdfObject`).
-It aligns in scope with common definition items from many IoT modeling systems, for example ZigBee Clusters {{ZCL}}, OMA SpecWorks LwM2M Objects {{OMA}}, and
-OCF Resource Types {{OCF}}.
-They can also be mapped to Web of Things (WoT) Thing Models (TMs).

 An `sdfThing` contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.

-For the granularity of definition, reusable `sdfThing` definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
-For example, defining a light bulb using separate `sdfThing` definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
-An `sdfThing` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

-However, in order to model more complex devices, `sdfThing` definitions also allow for nesting by including `sdfThing` definitions themselves.
+However, in order to model more complex devices, `sdfThing` definitions also allow for nesting by including `sdfThing` and `sdfObject` definitions themselves.

-Optional qualities "minItems" and "maxItems" can be used to define sdfThings as arrays.
+Optional qualities "minItems" and "maxItems" can be used to define `sdfThing`s as arrays.

 ### sdfProperty